gainroot/nagios-plugins/README.md

 back a warning or critical message.

      check_sw_vpn_tunnels v1.0.0 (nagios-plugins 1.4.15)
-     The nagios plugins come with ABSOLUTELY NO WARRANTY.
-You may redistribute copies of the plugins under the terms of the GNU General Public License.
-     For more information about these matters, see the file named COPYING.

      This plugin checks the number of IPSec tunnels in use on a SonicWall system.
      Tested with an NSA4500